bhuiyanmobasshir94/google-shopping-scraper/README.md

 # google-shopping-scraper
 A google shopping scraper bot written in python for working with SKU, BRAND &amp; SKU, UPC based search using US proxy.
 This returns a csv file containing product related information.
+N.B: Put your chromedriver.exe in ./selenium/webdriver/chromedriver.exe